sohailshk/SuitSenseAI/README.md

 # SuitSense AI

-**SuitSense AI** (formerly Condo GPT) is an intelligent assistant designed to revolutionize how real estate agents and investors analyze condominium data in Miami.
+**SuitSense AI** is an intelligent assistant designed to revolutionize how real estate agents and investors analyze condominium data in Miami.
 Using the power of **Natural Language Processing (NLP)**, SuitSense AI allows non-technical users to perform deep data queries, generate insights, and visualize market trends without writing a single line of code.

 ---